ExactTarget/fuelux/README.md

 });
 ```

-### Non-AMD (Browser globals)

-FuelUX now supports placing components in their own `<script>` tags.
+On a side note, FuelUX now supports placing components in their own `<script>` tags.
 Be sure to put modules in the correct order if loading them in this method.

 ## Bugs and feature requests